 It’s so much easier to break up an SEO strategy into manageable pieces (e.g. technical SEO strategy, on-page SEO strategy, off-page SEO strategy), rather than have a million-page document.
 And it just so happens that an on-page SEO strategy is a great starting-point.

 For those that aren’t sure what on-page SEO is, it’s an organic method for optimising each of your website pages in order to gain a higher search engine ranking, and is done through making changes and edits to various elements on the physical website.

 Below we have explained what you can do to create a simple, yet effective, on-page SEO Strategy.

-1. Define your target audience
+1. Defining your target audience

-2. Choose your keywords
+2. Deciding on your keywords

-3. Write your content
+3. Creating your SEO-friendly content

-Once you’ve defined your target audience and decided on relevant keywords for your page, the next logical step is to plan and write the content for the page, keeping in mind these things:
+Once you’ve defined your target audience and decided on relevant keywords for your page, the next logical step is to plan and write the content, keeping in mind these things:

 4. One Page at a Time